coder7475/bare-metal-remix/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:

-- Email: `rachel@remix.run`
-- Password: `racheliscool`

-### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.
+Anything that gets into the `main` branch will be deployed to production after running tests/build/etc.

 ## Testing